onesoft-sudo/sudobot/docs/legal/terms.md

 * You will not sell, represent or warrant the services provided by us as your property.
 * You will not violate Discord's ToS.
 * You will keep the user data secure and private.
+* You may not violate the GPL.
+If you modify the source code of the bot, you must redistribute it.

 If you do not agree to these terms then you should stop using the services from us, right now.
 We reserve the right to terminate the services to you at any point, for your ToS violations or any other reason.